burnedpopcorn/GTA-V-src-archive/README.md

 ![Icon](https://github.com/WH0LEWHALE/gtav-sourcecode-build-guide/assets/146978592/39674bde-9c2e-4800-99e5-7fc3a05a08f4)
-# GTA V Modified Source Code Build Tutorial/Guide
+# GTA V Modified Source Code Archive (+ Build Tutorial/Guide)

+Found this using the Wayback Machine (that website the goat), so ima attempt to archive it and all associated pages AND DOWNLOADS (COMING SOON)

 Github edition with fixed links and added some files and features!<br>Based on this [rentry.co](https://www.rentry.co/gtavbuildguide) tutorial, But this tutorial is better than that.<br>